john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/8 11:15 am 1.25 hr continuing learning about hits in Geant4
 - 8/8 2:20 pm 1 hr working on pointers
 - 8/8 6:00 pm 30 min learning more about references and testing out some Geant4 examples with no luck.
-- 8/9 9:00 am Going to try and initialize all the classes in action initialization, and see what happens when I don't register bremsstrahlung as a physics process.
+- 8/9 9:00 am ` hr Going to try and initialize all the classes in action initialization, and see what happens when I don't register bremsstrahlung as a physics process.
+UPDATE: I didn't need to add in bremsstrahlung specifically, because the basic em physics list already had it. (makes sense, it's a pretty basic process) Now I'm in the thick of implementing a sensitivedetector in G4_BREMS.